rohubs/WT-Drawing-API/README.md

+Here's the updated documentation for the `WA_Drawing` library with the new function for drawing player ESP boxes:

 ---

 # WA_Drawing Library 🎨

 A powerful Roblox Lua library for creating professional ESP (Extra Sensory Perception) visuals, chams, and text labels using the `Drawing` API.
-Designed to provide high-performance and visually appealing overlays for your Roblox games
+Designed to provide high-performance and visually appealing overlays for your Roblox games.

 ## Installation 🚀